Leica (screw mount / Barnack)

 A disadvantage of the compact design is that the rangefinder and viewfinder are small, so composition and focus are not as quick and accurate as with, say, an M-series Leica or a Japanese SLR.
 Also, film advance and film loading/unloading are not so quick.
 And, these are very old cameras that may require servicing (see below).

-Glen Echo, Md.
-Glen Echo Park Leica IIIf, 5cm f/2 Summitar, Tri-X, 2025.
+Glen Echo Park Glen Echo, Md.
+Leica IIIf, 5cm f/2 Summitar, Tri-X, 2025.

 Maintenance and repair